CONCERNED residents have forced a council to act following petitions calling for traffic-calming measures in Sunninghill.

 Fellow Sunninghill resident Simon Roberts also submitted a similar petition, comprising 223 signatures, concerning Bagshot Road from the village’s High Street.

 After reviewing the petition and conducting speed tests the Royal Borough and Sunninghill and Ascot Parish Council agreed on a traffic-calming measure where a pinch point and speed cushion will be installed on the road opposite the junction with Fox Covert Close later this month.

-Mr Roberts said: “I think the message is getting through that people are very concerned about speeding in the
+Mr Roberts said: “I think the message is getting through that people are very concerned about speeding in the local area.